College Questions for Students with Disabilities

 Housing and Resources

-- What percentage of the buildings on campus is handicapped accessible?
+- What percentage of the buildings on campus are handicapped accessible?

 - Is there an office specifically dedicated to the needs of disabled students?
 How experienced is the staff there?
 How large is it?